 Your verified news is a valuable commodity.
 Having invested considerable expertise and effort in seeking it and finding it, you don’t want to skimp on its production and presentation.
-News Directors assure the follow-through includes strong writing, sharp editing, clean audio production, and flawless packaging and presentation.
+News Directors assure the follow-through includes strong writing, sharp editing, clean production, and flawless packaging and presentation.

 There are important moments in the preparation of original news stories when editors and reporters collaborate directly.